-C. Default: A failure to file an answer within the time permitted constitutes a default, and all facts alleged in the Evidentiary Petition shall be taken as true for the purposes of the Disciplinary Proceeding.
-Upon a showing of default, the Evidentiary Panel shall enter an order of default with a finding of Professional Misconduct and shall conduct a hearing to determine the Sanctions to be imposed.
-The final hearing order may be amended for good cause shown at the discretion of the chair, and shall control the hearing.
-If the final hearing order differs from the proposed hearing order filed by the Respondent, Respondent may, by filing a written request with the chair and the Chief Disciplinary Counsel within ten days after the date of actual receipt of the final hearing order, remove the case to a court of proper venue for a trial de novo under Part-III.

-D. Request for Disclosure: The Commission or Respondent may obtain disclosure from the other party of the information or material listed below by serving the other party, no later than thirty days before the first setting of the hearing.
+- 5. A listing of the specific rules of the Texas Disciplinary Rules of Professional Conduct allegedly violated by the acts or conduct, or other grounds for seeking Sanctions. - 6.
+A demand for judgment that the Respondent be disciplined as warranted by the facts and for any other appropriate relief. - 7.
+Any other matter that is required or may be permitted by law or by these rules. - B. Answer: A responsive pleading either admitting or denying each specific allegation of Professional Misconduct must be filed by or on behalf of the Respondent no later than 5:00 p.m. on the first Monday following the expiration of twenty days after service of the Evidentiary Petition. - C. Default: A failure to file an answer within the time permitted constitutes a default, and all facts alleged in the Evidentiary Petition shall be taken as true for the purposes of the Disciplinary Proceeding.
+Upon a showing of default, the Evidentiary Panel shall enter an order of default with a finding of Professional Misconduct and shall conduct a hearing to determine the Sanctions to be imposed. - D. Request for Disclosure: The Commission or Respondent may obtain disclosure from the other party of the information or material listed below by serving the other party, no later than thirty days before the first setting of the hearing.
 The responding party must serve a written response on the requesting party within thirty days after service of the request, except that a Respondent served with a request before the answer is due need not respond until fifty days after service of the request.
-A party who fails to make, amend, or supplement a disclosure in a timely manner may not introduce in evidence the material or information that was not timely disclosed, or offer the testimony of a witness (other than a named party) who was not timely identified, unless the panel finds that there was good cause for the failure to timely make, amend, or supplement the disclosure response; or the failure to timely make, amend, or supplement the disclosure response; or the failure to timely make, amend, or supplement the disclosure response; or unfairly prejudice the other party.
+A party who fails to make, amend, or supplement a disclosure in a timely manner may not introduce in evidence the material or information that was not timely disclosed, or offer the testimony of a witness (other than a named party) who was not timely identified, unless the panel finds that there was good cause for the failure to timely make, amend, or supplement the disclosure response; or the failure to timely make, amend, or supplement the discovery response will not unfairly surprise or unfairly prejudice the other party.
 No objection or assertion of work product is permitted to a request under this Rule.
-A party may request disclosure of any or all of the following:

-- 1. The correct names of the parties to the Disciplinary Proceeding. - 2.
+A party may request disclosure of any or all of the following: - 1.
+The correct names of the parties to the Disciplinary Proceeding. - 2.
 In general, the factual bases of the responding party's claims or defenses (the responding party need not marshal all evidence that may be offered at trial). - 3.
-The name, address, and telephone number of persons having knowledge of relevant facts, and a brief statement of each identified person's connection with the disciplinary matter. - 4.
-For any testifying expert, the expert's name, address, and telephone number; the subject matter on which the expert will testify, and the general substance of the expert's mental impressions and opinions and a brief summary of the basis for them. - 5.
-Any witness statements.
+The name, address, and telephone number of persons having knowledge of relevant facts, and a brief statement of each identified person's connection with the disciplinary matter.